 Jay Factfile

-Although the Jay is by far the most colourful and striking of the crow family in the UK, it is a shy bird of typically woodland habitat and therefore often hard to see.
-Its plumage is very attractive, with pinky-brown tones overall, black tail, white rump, black facial stripe like a moustache, plus a striking blue flash on the wings.
-Its loud shrieking call often gives its presence away in dense woodland.
-It is not a common garden visitor, but may visit feeding stations early in the morning in some areas where there is suitable habitat very close by.
+Although the Jay is by far the most colourful and striking of the crow family in the UK, it is a very shy bird of woodland habitat and therefore often hard to see.
+The Jay’s plumage is very attractive, with pinky-brown tones overall, black tail, white rump, black facial stripe like a moustache, plus a striking blue flash on the wings.
+Juvenile Jays are similar enough to the adults to make them easy to identify.
+The Jay’s loud shrieking call often gives its presence away in dense woodland.
+The Jay is medium sized species of corvid, or crow, with a wingspan of around 55cm and a length of 35cm from the tip of the bill to tail.
+Male and female Jays have the same plumage, but it is sometimes possible to tell male and female apart if a pair is stood together, because the male is generally slightly larger than the female.

 Jay nesting and breeding habits

-The nest is built in a tree and generally against the trunk or in a fork, and usually at least two metres above the ground.
+The nest of the Jay is built in a tree and generally against the trunk or in a fork, and usually at least two metres above the ground.
 It is well hidden and basically consists of twigs, plants stems, and may also include mud as a binding material.
 It is lined with fine plant material and hair, making an especially neat inner-cup.
-Incubation of the five or six eggs is by both male and female birds, with both sexes also sharing the task of bringing food to their young.
-There is one brood per season.
+Incubation of the five or six eggs is by both male and female Jays, with both sexes also sharing the task of bringing food to their young.
+Jays have one brood per season.

 Jay history and population trends